codelittinc/engineering-hiring/general.md

 - What steps would you take if you were working on a piece of code that you could not understand?
 - What is the difference inheritance and composition?
 Which one is more convenient?
 - What design patterns do you know?
 - When was the last time you used a design pattern?
+- Could you explain the REST architecture?

 ## Open question